Where Are The Verdi baritones?

 We have not mentioned the name of Ludovic Tezier, He is a favorite of ours who inexplicably will not be returning to the MET this year.

 The temptation to take on the glory roles of the Verdi canon is great.
 In his time, Dietrich Fischer-Dieskau did and failed.
 So have both Simon Keenlyside and Thomas Hampson fallen short of expectations when enticed to try their vocal chords on Germont or Rodrigo, both the lightest of the Verdi lot.
-Hampson, a very fine lyric baritone has even been ill advised by management or by his own unbridled ambition to undertake Macbeth and Boccanegra at various times.
+Hampson, a very fine lyric baritone has even been ill advised by management or by his own unbridled ambition to undertake Macbeth and Boccanegra at various times with questionable results.

 Two names come to mind, two big-voiced, intelligent artists to watch: Quinn Kelsey, an American, and Luca Salsi, an Italian.
 Kelsey has been stealthily and steadily moving up the ranks, first singing primarily in the smaller American regional opera companies, then moving into the big houses here and abroad and, finally into the big roles.
 This season he sings Peter in Hansel and Gretel and Enrico in Lucia, both at the MET.
 No, not Verdi, but watch him closely: he has already stopped the show in San Francisco and in Chicago as Rigoletto.
 In the link below listen to his goosebumps-inducing handling of the famous phrase: Avrai tu l’universo.
 Resti l’Italia a mè!